-There are a few things that you can do to help you adjust to the altitude.
+There are a few things that you can do when you're on the trek to help your body adjust to the extreme high altitude.

 As you get higher it does get difficult and there are times where you have to walk up some relatively steep paths.
 Especially on the trek leading up to Namche Bazaar or Tengboche or when you are on your acclimatisation hikes where it's good to test yourself.
 This is where we climb and actually hit a certain height and then hike back down where we sleep at a lower altitude.

 The speed that you want to aim for is where you are able to walk and still be able to hold a conversation with your guide, your trekking partner, whoever you're with.
 The guides will keep a watchful eye on your pace and if you are going too quick they will say, "Look, slow down."
 Obviously, it's up to you control that yourself but a little guidance never hurts and sometimes think to yourself, "Right, I'm going too fast here" and slow down.
 Sometimes you will notice if you're going up too fast.

 If you find that you're struggling with the high altitude it's likely that you haven't drunk enough water.
 Ideally, you want to be aiming for at least four or five litres a day.